cobmin/nextjs-blog/posts/creating-a-flower-shop-through-nfts.md

 ## Why NFTs?

-The blockchain is a great tool that verifys ownership of digital assets.
+The blockchain is a great tool that verifies ownership of digital assets.
 I want to use this to bridge the gap between online and real life by creating flower NFTs.
-Online the flowers will provide beauty and fun to peoples wallets.
+Online the flowers will provide beauty and fun to people's wallets.
 I also would like to put them in a game or create a game with them.
 To bridge the gap, I will invest all the funds raised from the flower NFTs to start an IRL flower shop.
 I chose a flower shop because I enjoy flowers, but more importantly my fiancé loves them.
-It is her dream to start a flower shop, and I would like to help her with that through the use of NFTs.
+It is her dream to start a flower shop, and I would like to help her with that using NFTs.

 ## The Flower NFTs